 Building your own tiny house could save you money, but buying a prebuilt tiny house will save you time and headaches.
 It will take a lot of time for you to build a shed by yourself.
 Think about the time it would take you to learn skills you would need to know in order to put a tiny cabin together.
-Then you would have to go get all the building materials, paint, and install your own foundation.
-The point is, building your own tiny cabin is a huge project and shouldn’t be taken lightly.
+Then, you would have to go get all the building materials, paint, and install your own foundation.
+The point is that building your own tiny cabin is a huge project and shouldn’t be taken lightly.
 If you think that’s too much work and you value your time.
 You can buy a prebuilt tiny house made by professionals and save you having a construction site in your backyard for however long it takes to build your cabin.

 How Long Does Tiny House Last?

 Tiny homes can last between 7-10 years, depending on materials and regular maintenance.
-However, Park Model units last longer and are aesthetically similar to traditional homes with full range of structural, mechanical, and technical builds.
+However, Park Model units last longer and are aesthetically similar to traditional homes with a full range of structural, mechanical, and technical builds.